What is the definition of a bullpen in baseball?

 One commonly cited idea is that the same area now typically reserved for relief pitchers to warm up was originally designated for fans.
-Cheaper tickets were available for this area, but fans had to stand in the roped-off section, similar to cattle in a field.
+Cheaper tickets were available for this area of the ballpark, but fans had to stand in the roped-off section, similar to cattle in a field.

 Others believe the term has origins in comparing pitchers to bulls themselves.
 Some saw the pen as holding the pitchers before being sent off to the slaughter, while others saw it more as a bucking bull about to be released from its pen in a rodeo.

-1. With one out and a runner on second base, there seems to be some activity in the bullpen.
-Baker wants to make sure he has a pitcher ready in case this inning takes a turn for the worse.
+1. With one out and a runner on second base, there seems to be some activity in the New York Yankees’ bullpen.
+Boone wants to make sure he has a pitcher ready in case this critical World Series inning takes a turn for the worse.

 2. Kapler calls up the San Francisco Giants’ bullpen to bring in their LOOGY to face off against the San Diego Padres’ best lefty batter.